ElijahTyler/eli-s-mod/README.md

 2. Open the project in your favorite Java IDE (IntelliJ, NetBeans, etc.)
 3. Navigate to File/Project Structure and ensure usage of **Java JDK 17**

 In your Gradle tasks tab, navigate to the "forgegradle runs" folder.
-You'll see two main tasks we used during GrizzHacks: runData and runClient.
+You'll see two main tasks: runData and runClient.
 - runData is used for data generation regarding block JSON files
 - runClient is used for opening an instance of Minecraft with the mod pre-lodaed